huntdatacenter/docs/docs/coordination/agreements/overview.md

 *Kategorier av personopplysning vil kunne omfatte helseopplysninger, genetiske opplysninger og biometriske opplysninger jf.
 Personvernforordningen artikkel 9 (1) som selvrapporterte helseopplysninger, undersøkelsesdata, bildedata og uttrekk fra journalopplysninger.*

-**Agreement tag**
+**Administrative fields**

+-  *Agreement date:* Leave this field blank.
+This is the approximate start date of the agreement.
+We use this to track re-negotiations every two years.
+For the record, the agreement starts formally when it is signed by both parties.
-This is our internal tag (indentifier) for your organization.
-Leave blank as this is included by us prior to agreement rendering.
+- *Agreement tag:* Leave this field blank.
+This is our internal tag (identifier) for your organization.

 **Send us the text file for activation**